BREAKING NEWS: Introducing Demandbase Buying Group AI — the biggest thing in B2B since ABM.

 Third-party cookies are created by domains other than the one you are visiting directly.
 They are used for cross-site tracking, retargeting, and ad-serving.

-As of today, Demandbase processes over 20 billion raw identification signals per day.
+As of today, we process over 20 billion raw identification signals per day.
 No other vendor comes close to analyzing data at this scale.
 This is one reason we’ve won the last 7 out of 10 data bake-offs versus a major competitor.

 We constantly evaluate hundreds of thousands of signals per second against our classification of the 4.3 billion addresses supported by IPv4 technology.
-Third-party cookies have always been one of many data points that increase the confidence we have in our IP-to-company matches.
-The removal of third-party cookies within Chrome will have a negligible impact on our identification thanks to additional data sources: expanded bidstream reach, over 1,000 JavaScript tags deployed on company websites, hundreds of marketing automation integrations, and our IdentityLink partnership with LiveRamp.
+At Demandbase, we’ve always used multiple data points to increase our confidence in our IP-to-company matches and third-party cookies have been just one of them.
+The removal of third-party cookies within Chrome will have a negligible impact on our identification capabilities, thanks to having additional data sources: expanded bidstream reach, over 1,000 JavaScript tags deployed on company websites, hundreds of marketing automation integrations, and our IdentityLink partnership with LiveRamp.

 In contrast to Demandbase, one vendor in our space highlights their access to an acquired chatbot tool to further enhance their IP address identification.
 This is not a well-adopted product.
 Additionally, they deploy email signature spyware to compare website visitor IPs with the email opener’s email domain.
 Email signature spyware is, by its very nature, inaccurate due to redirects and how certain email clients cause the signature pixels to fire in different ways.
 Consequently, the data is noisy and produces inaccurate signals.

-To effectively gather intent behaviors, one must start with accurate account identification.
-As expressed above, the removal of third-party cookies will make it harder for vendors to confidently gather intent data, especially if they haven’t already re-evaluated their data collection and increased their partnership strategies.
+To effectively gather intent behaviors, you need to start with accurate account identification.
+As expressed above, the loss of third-party cookies will make it harder for vendors to confidently gather intent data, especially if they haven’t already re-evaluated their data collection and increased their partnership strategies.

-Since Demandbase sources intent data via the bidstream primarily using IP-address identification — with the assistance of natural language processing to make sense of the billions of signals — we aren’t affected by the future deprecation of third-party cookies on Chrome.
-Therefore, the account-level intent behaviors we gather will continue to accurately feed our predictive models and power Sales insight alerts with sellers well into the future.
+Since we source intent data through the bidstream, primarily using IP-address identification — with the assistance of natural language processing to make sense of the billions of signals — we aren’t affected by the future deprecation of third-party cookies on Chrome.
+The account-level intent behaviors we gather will continue to accurately feed our predictive models and power sales insight alerts with sellers well into the future.

 Chrome’s move to organize users into cohorts and away from individual-level targeting and measurement will be less impactful on Demandbase since we already have an aggregated view of the world.
 Our only interest in individual users is to associate them with an account, which is analogous to a cohort.
-Gareth Noonan, our general manager of Advertising Cloud, Demandbase’s advertising product, explains our general view of a cookie-less world in this video:
+Gareth Noonan, Demandbase Advertising General Manager, explains our view of a cookie-less world in this video:

 High Intent Page Advertising is a new technology at Demandbase under continued optimization that focuses ad budgets on hyper-contextual impressions.